 The Near Future in Spanish

-The Near Future in Spanish is formed by the present tense of the verb IR + a and a second verb in the infinitive.
+The Near Future in Spanish is formed by the present tense of the verb IR + a followed by a verb in the infinitive.

 Voy a = I am going to …